Column + Line Charts are extremely versatile. Here we’ll show you some tips and tricks for using this kind of chart and

 To build a column + line chart, first, log in to your Grow account and click Add Metric.
 Choose your data source, and connect your data.

-In Edit Metric, click on Column to reveal the chart type menu.
+In the Chart Tab, click on the chart type menu.
 Select Column + Line Chart.

 Next, you’ll need to select your data series.

-Note that by default the first data series you select will be the column, and any subsequent data series you select will be a line.
+Note that the first data series you select will be the column by default, and any subsequent data series you select will be a line.
 You can change the format (column or line) of each in the "Data Series Type" dropdown of the data series settings (under the color picker).
 When displaying a line, you can also change the line thickness and style, and choose to display round bullets for each data point on the line.